positively-charged/bcc/doc/details.md

 };
 ```

-For multidimensional arrays, the nested initializer with the most values will determine the length of the dimension:
+For multidimensional arrays, the nested brace initializer with the most values will determine the length of the dimension:

 ```
 // The outmost brace initializer contains three values, the inner brace